csvpath/csvpath/README.md

 The filename following the `$` can be an actual relative or absolute file path.
 It could alternatively be a logical identifier that points indirectly to a physical file, as described below.

+Filenames must match this regular expression `[A-Z,a-z,0-9\._/\-\\#&]+`.
+I.e. they have:
+- alphanums
+- forward and backward slashes
+- dots
+- hash marks
+- dashes
+- underscores, and
+- ampersands.

 ## Running CsvPath

 There are two classes that do all the work: CsvPath and CsvPaths.
 Each has very few external methods.
 - CsvPath
-  - parse() applies a csvpath to a file
+  - parse(pathstring) applies a csvpath
-  - next() iterates over the matched rows
+  - next() iterates over the matched rows returning each matched row as a list
   - fast_forward(int) processes n rows
   - collect(int) processes n rows and collects the lines that matched as lists
 - CsvPaths